rkwan05/rkwan05/README.md

 👋 Hi!
-I'm Rachel Kwan

-- Computer Science at the University of Toronto
+I'm Rachel, computer Science student @ the University of Toronto who is excited to share my passion for Computer Science with others!

-- 🌱 I’m currently enjoying Full Stack Development and passionate about problem solving!!
+Passionate about front-end development (React, Angular, Flutter, Javascript/Typescript), striving to create innovative products to aid others.
+I am able to learn quickly and pick up new languages!

 - 📫 rkwan.hy@gmail.com

 <!---